On the Search for Feedback in Reinforcement Learning: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec2}, the basic problem formulation is outlined.
-In Section \ref{sec3}, the main decoupling results which solve the stochastic optimal control problem in a 'decoupled open loop-closed loop' fashion are briefly summarized.
-In Section \ref{sec4}, we outline the iLQR based decoupled data based control algorithm.
-In Section \ref{sec5}, we test the proposed approach using typical benchmarking examples with comparisons to a state of the art RL technique.
+In Section \ref{sec3}, the main decoupling results which solve the stochastic optimal control problem in a 'decoupled open-loop - closed-loop' fashion are briefly summarized.
+In Section \ref{sec4}, we outline the iLQR based decoupled data based control algorithm and prove its global convergence.
+In Section \ref{sec5}, we test the proposed approach using typical benchmarking examples with comparisons to a state-of-the-art RL technique.
+This paper is an extension based on the preliminary results in our conference paper \cite{cdc2021}.
+In this paper, we provide detailed proof for the near-optimal decoupling principle in Section \ref{sec3}.
+Also, we show the global convergence of iLQR algorithm and outline the complete D2C algorithm in Section \ref{sec4}.
+As for empirical results, we add detailed model information used in our simulation experiments and presented new empirical results regarding learning performance of global RL methods when trained on stochastic systems.